 2. Adaptive Cruise Control.
-This system automatically adjusts your speed if you approach a car that is traveling slower than you are.
+This system automatically adjusts your speed if you approach a car that’s traveling slower than you are.
 This system may use radars that are mounted in your grille and an in-vehicle camera.

 3. Blind-Spot Monitoring System.
-This system warns you of cars or motorcycles that are hidden from you i.e. in your blind spot.
-In the good ole days, blind spot mirrors where used to help with this.
+This system warns you of cars or motorcycles that are hidden from you i.e., in your blind spot.
+In the good ole days, blind spot mirrors were used to help with this.
 Today, this system alerts you by sound, visualization, or vibration.
 In my car, the outside mirrors light up with an orange color.
 The radars for this system are usually found in your car’s rear quarter panels.
-While this part of the car doesn’t get as dirty as the front and rear, it is important to be mindful of where they’re located.
+While this part of the car doesn’t get as dirty as the front and rear, it’s important to be mindful of where they’re located.

 5. Back-up Warning/Rear Cross Traffic Alert.
 These sensors provide an audible alert as you get close to things or as rear cross traffic approaches your car.
 The closer an object, the faster the alert sounds.
 These sensors are in usually in your car’s rear bumper.

 6. The Windshield.
 Cameras and other technology such as automatic windshield wiper sensors may be built into the glass.
-Make sure your entire windshield is clear of snow and ice.
-The little peep hole that some motorists use is not sufficient for safe driving.
+Be sure your entire windshield is clear of snow and ice.
+The little peep hole that some motorists use isn’t sufficient for safe driving.

 If your car has this technology, a regular car wash can help keep it free and clear of snow, ice, and road spray.
 If the temperature is too cold, a small damp cloth may do the trick.